 At SABRINAGOH, we design every garment with its lifecycle in mind, considering responsibly sourced trim and material.
-Across our product range of men’s wear, women’s wear, kids, accessories and bags, it’s our constant mission to maximise comfort and meet the wearer’s needs: our focus on functionality is the first step towards circularity.
+Across our product range of men’s wear, women’s wear, kids, accessories, and bags, it’s our constant mission to maximize comfort and meet the wearer’s needs: our focus on functionality is the first step towards circularity.

 Our journey: where are we now?

 Across the fashion and retail industry value chain, sustainability remains an issue.
 To this end, we have identified our sustainable priorities and initiatives since 2016 and ongoing.

 We started our brand in 2009 as slow producers and, even after 12 years, are still making conscious quantities and testing for best fit before commencing production.
 In a market dominated by the convenience of polyester, we take a significant effort in our sourcing journey to choose sustainable materials.
 We aim to improve our ratio of natural-to-synthetic fibers from 70%-30% currently to 100% recycled, repurposed, or sustainably sourced by 2030, if not sooner.